Hey, to all the anime fans.

 I’m not going to say much about it, but this is the most enjoyable show I’ve seen in my time watching anime.

 The first thing to do is:

 - The animation is excellent and comes from Kyoto Animation.

 - “The “feels” are pleasant and relaxed.
-The characters are adorablein their own unique ways.
+The characters are adorable in their unique ways.

-- There’s no fan service , or something that’s so stupid as to destroy everything.
+- There’s no fan service or something so stupid as to destroy everything.

 - It’s an easy series to start and it’s not emotionally consuming (since the story isn’t too long).